sebkopf/isorunN2O/README.md

 ## How to use?

 The package includes a tutorial that introduces most functionality and provides examples of how it works and can be used.
 After the `isorunN2O` package is installed, the newest version of this tutorial can always be loaded up as a vignette directly in R by calling `vignette("N2O_data_reduction_tutorial")` in the command line.
 The RMarkdown file underlying the vignette is also available [directly in this repository](vignettes/N2O_data_reduction_tutorial.Rmd) including the resulting [HTML output](https://rawgit.com/sebkopf/isorunN2O/master/inst/doc/static/N2O_data_reduction_tutorial.html).

+#### Troubleshooting

+On Windows, the above `install_github` calls can fail because of the requirement to create zip archieves during some vignette creation steps.
+If this is the case, [install Rtools](https://cran.r-project.org/bin/windows/Rtools/), restart R and RStudio and try to run the installation again.

+If you run into any trouble installting the packages that is not resolved easily, try installing them again without the vignettes, which are sometimes the sole culprits, i.e. `devtools::install_github(...., build_vignettes = FALSE)`, which should provide the fully functional package, just without the `vignette` tutorial (which you can still check out online as mentioned in the **How to use?** section).